Influence of graphene on the electronic and magnetic properties of an iron(III) porphyrin chloride complex: Discussion and Conclusions

-A central issue for meaningful computational studies of Fe-based catalysts is the correct prediction of the spin states of iron.
-For the iron(III) high spin complex \ce{[Fe^{III}(P)(Cl)]}, the ligand field splitting resulting from the electronic structure predictions must be sufficiently low to enable a population of the highest-lying iron d orbital.
-Since the Hubbard U term influences the relative energies of the spin-up and spin-down manifolds, it has a significant influence on the correct prediction of the preferred spin state, as shown here.
+Since the Hubbard $U$ term influences the relative energies of the spin-up and spin-down manifolds, it has a significant influence on the correct prediction of the preferred spin state, as shown here explicitly.
 With a view beyond the specific system studied here, the predictive power of computational chemistry and physics can only be harnessed if the uncertainty in spin state prediction is known.
 This is challenging for DFT for most iron complexes, and in addition many examples of molecular complexes with close-lying or even degenerate spin states exist, which determine electronic properties as well as reactivity and catalysis.
 This work thus raises the question how to choose an appropriate electronic structure description for iron ions at the borderline of molecular and periodic descriptions where the ligand field splitting is expected to be less clear-cut than in the present example, or even completely unknown as it is the case for FeNC catalyst models.

+We suggest that molecular and periodic approaches can be used in a complementary manner.
+Since periodic approaches can be significantly faster than molecular descriptions, once an appropriate Hubbard $U$ value is chosen, they can be used to rapidly evaluate different structures and screen electronic structures, e.g. to evaluate catalytic intermediates.
+A more detailed electronic structure analysis and the prediction of spectroscopic properties can then be sought with molecular approaches.